krgamestudios/Toy/c-api/toy_refstring_h.md

 # toy_refstring.h

-This header defines the structure `Toy_RefString`, as well as all of the related utilities.
+This header defines the structure `Toy_RefString`, as well as all the related utilities.

 [refstring](https://github.com/Ratstail91/refstring) is a stand-alone utility written to reduce the amount of memory manipulation used within Toy.
-It was independantly written and tested, before being incorporated into Toy proper.
-As such it has it's own memory management API, which by default is tied into Toy's [core memory API](toy_memory_h.md).
+It was independently written and tested, before being incorporated into Toy proper.
+As such, it has its own memory management API, which by default is tied into Toy's [core memory API](toy_memory_h.md).

 Instances of `Toy_RefString` are reference counted - that is, rather than copying an existing string in memory, a pointer to the refstring is returned, and the internal reference counter is increased by 1.
 When the pointer is no longer needed, `Toy_DeleteRefString` can be called; this will decrement the internal reference counter by 1, and only free it when it reaches 0.
 This has multiple benefits, when used correctly: